cassieevans/personal-site-2019/src/posts/making-a-lil-me-part-1.md

 Let's walk through the process.
 The goal is to get the x and y position of the cursor as we move our mouse about, and then we can use those values to update some custom properties.

-In the previous gif Greensock is using matrix transforms, which are more performant.
+In the previous gif GreenSock is using matrix transforms, which are more performant.
 But we're going to use `transform: translate(x,y)` for this as it's a tad more readable, and we can use percentage values.

 First up, we declare some custom properties for the x and y values and then use those custom properties in place of regular property values in our transform.